dowmeister/etcars-node-client/README.md

+# THE PROJECT HAS BEEN DISCONTINUED.
+PLEASE DON'T OPEN ISSUES.

 # ETCars Node.js client

 This simple package supply basic integration for a node.js application to connect and receive data from [ETCars](https://etcars.menzelstudios.com/) .